Use to find companies where this pattern is active.

 Emergence

 Three cash-flow composition observations align.
 Operating cash flow exceeds net income (the gap is mostly non-cash items like depreciation passing through to OCF).
-Free cash flow is a large share of operating cash flow (capex is modest relative to OCF).
+Free cash flow is a large share of operating cash flow (capex takes less of OCF than it does at most industry peers).
 And depreciation is large relative to operating cash flow (a meaningful share of the OCF excess over NI is depreciation).
-Together they describe the cash-conversion profile typical of a mature business: reported earnings convert into cash, capex is contained, and the non-cash items running through the income statement are mostly depreciation.
+Together they describe the cash-conversion profile typical of a mature business: reported earnings convert into cash, capex takes less of operating cash than at most peers, and the non-cash items running through the income statement are mostly depreciation.

 Limits